 The switch corresponding to the external signal has three positions.
 The first disconnects this input from the mixer.
-The second position connects the output of the Minimoog-V to the mixer.
+The second position connects the output of the Mini V to the mixer.
 This allows, thanks to the particular distortion brought by the overload circuit, to obtain a typical sound.
 The third connects the external input to the mixer.

-7.3 THE FILTER AND ITS ENVELOPE
+5.3 THE FILTER AND ITS ENVELOPE

-The result of mixing different sources of sound is directed towards a resonant filter with a slope of 24dB per octave.
+The result of the mixing of different sources of sound is directed towards a resonant filter with a slope of 24dB per octave.